netscaler/netscaler-k8s-ingress-controller/docs/how-to/tcp-use-cases.md

 ## Defend TCP against spoofing attacks

-You can enable the Ingress Citrix ADC to defend TCP against spoof attacks using the `rstWindowAttenuation` in TCP profiles.
+You can enable the Ingress Netscaler to defend TCP against spoof attacks using the `rstWindowAttenuation` in TCP profiles.
 By default the `rstWindowAttenuation` parameter is disabled.
-This parameter is enabled to protect the Ingress Citrix ADC against spoofing.
+This parameter is enabled to protect the Ingress Netscaler against spoofing.
 If you enable, it replies with corrective acknowledgment (ACK) for an invalid sequence number.
 Possible values are Enabled or Disabled.

-The following is a sample annotation of TCP profile to enable `rstWindowAttenuation` on the Ingress Citrix ADC:
+The following is a sample annotation of TCP profile to enable `rstWindowAttenuation` on the Ingress Netscaler:

     ingress.citrix.com/frontend_tcpprofile: '{"rstwindowattenuate" : "enabled", "spoofSynDrop":"enabled"}